The Sony FX3 like the A7sIII uses a dual memory card configuration where it can take UHS-II cards or CFexpress Type A cards.

 What’s new to the Sony FX3 compared to older Sony cameras is the XAVC HS and the XAVC S-I.

-What’s the difference between XAVC HS, XAVC H-I, and XAVC S?
+Should I Shoot XAVC HS, XAVC H-I, or XAVC S?

 XAVC HS allows for H.265 recording.